socomsystems/documentation/admin_manual/configuration_server/email_configuration.rst

 If you want to use the qmail program to send email, it is necessary to have an installed and working qmail email system on your server.
-The qmail binary installed on your server will then be used to send email.
-Nextcloud should be able to send email out of the box.
+The qmail binary installed on your server will then be used to send email. cyfrSpaces should be able to send email out of the box.

 ::